Click below to browse our team history!

 Sometimes, to learn something new, you have to be willing to get your hands dirty.
 For members of the UR Baja SAE team, that’s a serious understatement.

-Beyond the grease and grit of building a mini Baja car, (think low-slung dune buggy, made for dirt and mud more than sand) designed and fabricated from the ground up, there’s the testing and racing of the vehicle, which usually leaves the participants covered with something between a thick layer of dust and dirt to a full coating of caked-on mud.
+Beyond the grease and grit of building a Baja car that’s designed and fabricated from the ground up, there is the testing and racing of the vehicle, which usually leaves the participants covered with something between a thick layer of dust and dirt to a full coating of caked-on mud.
 You won’t hear anyone complaining though.
 Judging by the enthusiasm with which they take on the task, the long hours in the shop and the sheer enjoyment of racing, it’s the sort of assignment that every engineer relishes.

 Teams from colleges and universities around the world compete every year, each of them designing the car around a common engine type, with certain parameters and rules for the assembly of the vehicle.
 Beyond that, it’s up to each team to figure out the best way to engineer a vehicle that will withstand the rigors of the track.